I HAVE $10,000 TO INVEST. WHERE SHOULD I START?

 Before making any decisions about investing, it’s always important to consult an investment advisor about your options and the risks that might be involved.

-If possible, allocating “found money” towards your future is going to be a smart choice.
-Whether it’s purchasing a new home, tucking money away for your child’s education or saving for retirement, every dollar invested counts.
+If possible, allocating “found money” toward your future is going to be a smart choice.
+Whether it’s purchasing a new home, saving for your child’s education or saving for retirement, every dollar invested counts.

 “Saving for a down payment to purchase a home is typically a shorter-term goal and you’ll likely want to avoid equity exposure,” says Colton.
 “Focus on short-term fixed income such as term deposits, high-interest savings accounts or short-term bonds.”